AnuragN7/TrumpScraper/README.md

 Run the command 'python3 -i scraper.py'.
 Once you're running the interpreter, simply type in the 'get_associated_words()' and enter whatever word you want to search for as the parameter.

-Requiremeents:
+Requirements:

-Make sure you have python3, nltk, and Beautiful Soup installed.
+Make sure you have the nltk and Beautiful Soup python libraries installed.
 The scraper won't run otherwise.